sbui-dev/job-worker/DESIGN.md

 ### Job Life Cycle

 Start func checks if username exists in `userJobs` map and will handle creation or update a user's job array accordingly.
-The command line parser library will return user command as a string array, which the server will use `exec.CommandContext(ctx, []user_command_array)`.
+The user command line will be a string array, which the server will use `exec.CommandContext(ctx, []user_command_array)`.
 Then update the `jobInfo` map with a new job struct containing: a uuid for the job, running status, and the output.
 The pid will be added to the user's cgroup i.e. `/sys/fs/cgroup/remote-tasks/alice/cgroup.procs`.

 Stop func will use the stored context cancel with the `exec.CommandContext()` to kill the process and update the `jobInfo` status to stopped.

-Query func will look up the pid inside the `userJob` map first before looking inside the `jobInfo` map for the `job`.
+Query func will look up the job id inside the `userJob` map first before looking inside the `jobInfo` map for the `job`.
 Then it display the job status.

-GetOutputChannel func and GetDoneChannel func are both used to get a stream output from the running process.
+GetOutputChannel func is used to get a stream output from the running process.

 ## Client/Server
 ### Client
-A third party command line parser will be used to parse arguments.
 For ease of use, the client will support only a single server with hardcoded a port number 57533 (random high number port to avoid port conflicts).
-The default server address will be `localhost` but another server ip may be specified via command line argument.
+The default server address will be `localhost` but another server ip and port may be specified via command line argument.
 These variables may be changed in the future with use of command line args, configuration files, or environment variables.
 Also for ease of use, the client will have 3 user profiles to switch between the pregenerated certs.

 #### Client CLI
 ```